-- Creating innovative and outstanding theatre for children up to 13 years. - Supporting artists to make work with ambition, integrity and hope. - Encouraging children to question and explore the world through stories, developing empathy, understanding and imagination. - Collaborating with children in schools and communities to inform our practice and inspiring children to fulfil their potential through creative projects with inventive theatre-makers. - Extending our reach through online theatre experiences, national and international partnerships and subsidised tickets. - Recognising that climate action is vital to protecting children's futures, and actively reducing our environmental impact on the planet. - Believing in equality, diversity and inclusion, we take action to advocate for and promote the rights of children.
+- Creating innovative and outstanding theatre for children up to 13 years. - Supporting artists to make work with ambition, integrity and hope.

+Encouraging children to question and explore the world through stories, developing empathy, understanding and imagination.

+• Collaborating with children in schools and communities to inform our practice and inspiring children to fulfil their ime Ou

+'Just the right' mix of charm and bite'

+OUR WORK

 We create exceptional theatre across a wide range of genres, styles and forms, with work made by brilliant and innovative theatre-makers from across the UK, Europe and beyond.
 It is fundamental to us that the work is informed by young people and is relevant and meaningful to them at every stage of a show's artistic development.

 We have developed a reputation for contemporary, innovative and thrilling new work that builds the canon for children alongside bold takes on classic books and stories from around the globe.

-The Unicorn programmes between eight to nine shows a year, most of which are Unicorn productions or co-productions, and include commissions of adaptations and original ideas.
+The Unicorn programmes between eight to nine shows a year, most of which are Unicorn productions or coproductions, and include commissions of adaptations and original ideas.
 We extend the life of shows through tours, remounts or digital models where there is an opportunity to do so.